bergercode/computer-quiz/README.md

 # computer-quiz

-A website that teaches kids the basic components of a computer.
+Come join Dr Frankenstein as he teaches children the basic components of computers.

 ## What is this?